ibexa/documentation-user/docs/site_organization/organizing_the_content.md

 ### Swapping Locations

-You can swap two Content items in their Locations by going to the **Location Content Swap** section in the **Location** tab and selecting a Content item to swap with.
+You can swap two Content items in their Locations by going to the **Swap Locations** section in the **Location** tab and selecting a Content item to swap with.

 !!! caution